cdown/battery-notify/README.md

 # At what percentage of battery capacity to notify and run sleep_command, set to 0 to disable.
 sleep_pct = 15

-# Custom commands to run on battery state change.
-#
-# These commands and the sleep_command that follows are run like this:
-# $SHELL -c <your-command>
-#
-# Using "true" like this is a no-op for most shells and the default.
-battery_state_charging_command = "true"
-battery_state_discharging_command = "true"
-battery_state_not_charging_command = "true"
-battery_state_full_command = "true"
-battery_state_unknown_command = "true"
-battery_state_at_threshold_command = "true"

-# The command to run when sleeping.
-Bear in mind that if you run as an
-# unprivileged user, you may need to consider elevation, either with NOPASSWD
-# or things like polkit.
-sleep_command = "systemctl suspend"

-# If this many monitors are connected (that is, plugged in -- they can be off)
-# and we are discharging, show a warning.
-Intended to avoid cases where power
-# is inadvertently disconnected at a desk.
-#
-# Set to 0 to disable.
-warn_on_mons_with_no_ac = 2

 # If a bluetooth device is below this percentage, notify about low battery.
 # Note that you need to run bluetoothd with --experimental in order for it to
 # expose battery information.